 A9.
-Under ASA 315 Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, the auditor who has audited the entity's financial report for one or more annual periods has obtained an understanding of the entity and its environment, including its internal control, as it relates to the preparation of the annual financial report, that was sufficient to conduct the audit.
+Under ASA 315 Identifying and Assessing the Risks of Material Misstatement, the auditor who has audited the entity's financial report for one or more annual periods has obtained an understanding of the entity and its environment, including its internal control, as it relates to the preparation of the annual financial report, that was sufficient to conduct the audit.
 In planning a review of a financial report, the auditor needs to update this understanding.
-The auditor also needs to obtain a sufficient understanding of internal control as it relates to the preparation of the financial report subject to review, as it may differ from internal control as it relates to the preparation of the annual financial report.
+The auditor also needs to obtain a sufficient understanding of internal control as it relates to the

+\ See ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing preparation of the financial report subject to review, as it may differ from internal control as it relates to the preparation of the annual financial report.
 (Ref: Para.
 13)

-^{} See ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards
+Standards.

-^{} See ASA 210 Agreeing the Terms of Audit Engagements.
+\ See ASA 210 Agreeing the Terms of Audit Engagements.